 Climate and habitat

-In order to flourish, this species of bamboo requires a tropical habitat, warm and humid like Vietnam or South Florida.
+To flourish, this species of bamboo requires a tropical habitat, warm and humid like Vietnam or South Florida.
 It is cold-hardy down to about 25 or 30º F, so it can survive in places like Southern California, but it won’t necessarily thrive there.
-And it’s not the most attractive species, as far as ornamental bamboo goes.
+With profuse and chaotic branching, Balcooa is not a particularly attractive species for ornamental use, and it is typically only cultivated for commercial purposes.

 Flowering cycles

 Beema bamboo, as it’s commonly known in India, flowers gregariously, meaning that all of the plants flower at once.
-All of the flower-producing culms will die off when this happens, but the rest of the plant will survive.
-For farmers who cultivate this species commercially, this is an advantage over other bamboo varieties which flower gregariously and then go to seed and die off en masse.
+Unlike some bamboo species that die completely after flowering, established clumps of Balcooa often survive flowering events, with only the flowering culms dying back.
+For farmers who cultivate this species commercially, this is an advantage over other bamboo varieties, which flower gregariously and then go to seed and die off en masse.

 Cultivating Bambusa balcooa

 Its formidable size and density make B.balcooa a popular species for commercial cultivation.
 Like most bamboo, this variety does not require rich soil, and it grows quite quickly.
 It should produce full-sized shoots within 5 or 6 years.
-Shoots that come up in the earlier years might only reach half of their full size.
+Shoots that sprout in the early years might only reach half of their full size.

 Thick and massive culms make this a useful species for many applications.
 Building and construction are the most common uses, although the culms aren’t perfectly straight, so they typically lend themselves to more rustic structures.
 The high levels of biomass also make it an ideal feedstock for producing energy or biofuel.